JASA-Authors/LPMEUGS-experiments/README.md

 ## Organization

+? give sample scripts of how to run each file
+?
+Explain key functions
+?
+Make the two key functions (group detection and precision matrix estimation) as seperate utility files ?
+Allow user to set the number of replications

 ### simulation-demo (add?)

 This folder contains the demo codes to run the simulation examples introduced in Section 4 and Appendix B in the paper.
 The demo codes will run every model and setting for one replication for illustration purpose.
 The expected running time on a regular desktop PC should be within XX hours.